 In conducting its credit analysis, the Servicer will use a combination of credit scoring and a review of application data.
-For the Issue J Loans, unless changed by the Authority upon compliance with certain Resolution requirements, the credit requirements include that each qualified borrower or a co-borrower must have a minimum FICO Score^{} of 670 or, with respect to such Issue J Loans that are fully deferred as to repayment, a FICO Score of 710.
+For newly originated Issue I Loans, unless changed by the Authority upon compliance with certain Resolution requirements, the credit requirements include that each qualified borrower or a co-borrower must have a minimum FICO Score of 670 or, with respect to such Issue I Loans that are fully deferred as to repayment, a FICO Score of 710.
 A FICO Score is any of several generally similar numeric measures of projected consumer credit risk, each of which was created by Fair Isaac Corporation for use by one of several consumer credit reporting agencies on the basis of information concerning an individual borrowing and repayment history that has been received by the respective consumer credit reporting agency from lenders.
 FICO Scores are based upon a number of time-weighted factors and range from 300-850, with higher scores reflecting more favorable projected credit risk.
 The use of FICO Scores, or of a particular FICO Score threshold in connection with credit analysis for loan origination purposes does not, however, guarantee any particular level of repayment performance for the resulting loan portfolio.
+The student or co-signer, if any, must meet a minimum income requirement equal to the most recently published federal poverty guideline for a family of four.

-MEFA reserves the right to increase or, upon compliance with certain requirements of the Resolution, to decrease the FICO Score threshold used in connection with Issue J Loan credit analysis, or to otherwise change the credit analysis procedures applicable to MEFA Loans, including Issue J Loans.
-Such information is included herein for general informational purposes and is not intended as a representation that the credit characteristics of Issue J Loans will resemble those of previously originated Fixed Rate MEFA Loans.
-See "APPENDIX F - INITIAL FORM OF PERIODIC ISSUE J LOAN PORTFOLIO INFORMATION TO BE MADE AVAILABLE."
+MEFA reserves the right to increase or, upon compliance with certain requirements of the Resolution, to decrease the FICO Score threshold used in connection with Issue I Loan credit analysis, or to otherwise change the credit analysis procedures applicable to MEFA Loans, including Issue I Loans.
+Such information is included herein for general informational purposes and is not intended as a representation that the credit characteristics of Issue I Loans will resemble those of previously originated Fixed Rate MEFA Loans.
+Certain existing Issue I Loans were originated on the basis of credit criteria that included lower FICO Score thresholds.
+See "ISSUE I LOAN PORTFOLIO."